 For starters, direct conversations about behavior and the annual evaluation are tools in the toolbox.
 But these conversations are not easy for a supervisor to have unless they have concrete and specific examples to ground the discussion.
 And even then it is not easy.
 Recently some institutions have implement collegiality rubrics to help department chairs work with difficult employees.
 I encourage all departments to have open and frank discussions, preferably before issues arise.

 A number of thought leaders believe that collegiality should be a separate criterion for tenure and promotion decisions and the courts have supported institutions in using collegiality as a factor in such cases.
-(See the post "Collegiality as a criterion for personnel decisions" at the Academic Administration blog).
+(See the article, “Collegiality as a Fourth Criterion for Personnel Decisions” by Robert E. Cipriano).

 But I want us to be careful about shaping an environment that is "too collegial".
 By this I mean it would be unfortunate if we created an environment where we all think and act alike, where divergent viewpoints are stifled, and cultural differences are filtered out.
 Such an environment would clearly discourage innovation.
 Divergent viewpoints and disagreement are important and healthy for an organization.
 Socrates may or may not have been a jerk but he did look at the world differently.

 In my mind, civility and collegiality issues are best handled by filtering them through the lens of the department well-being.
 Faculty are partially evaluated for their service contributions and they have an obligation to support the productivity of their department.
 If they are disrespectful, well, then this de-motivates their co-workers and this behavior ultimately causes friction and interferes with the success of the unit.
 Is the behavior so malicious that it is interfering with the productivity and the effectiveness of the unit?
 If so, then it absolutely must be dealt with.